cweilguny/knobby/README.md

 ### Top Grip Pattern

-Choose between three top grip tterns:
+Choose between three top grip patterns:

 - **Without:** Just a plain dome style top.
 No measures to add grip.
 Feels very slick and comfy.
 Works great for arcade gaming, or if you use the